Historical Thrill Seeking: A B-17 And The Kindness of Strangers

 The young woman’s insides slumped.
 Oh, if this lady only knew how badly she wanted to take a ride.
 How she’d dreamt of it ever since she saw pilots giving rides at that airshow as a girl.
 She forced a smile.
 “Well, I’d love to.
 Someday I will.
 But I’m afraid it can’t be today.”

 “Well, I’m….”
 The young woman sighed, and she forced herself to admit the one thing nobody ever wants to.
-“I don’t have any money.
+“I don’t have much money.
 I’m just an assistant, I can’t afford things like that.”
-The young woman turned back to her camera, so ashamed her face was red.
+The young woman turned back to her camera, so ashamed her face turned red.

 But the lady took her by the shoulders.
 With a wink and a smile, she said….
 “Well, I’m an executive at Disney.
 And today, you are going for a ride.”